 There are many actions you can take to gain visibility from your audience, but it depends on your target audience.

-Fortunately, you don’t have to worry about how to do that because we’ll cover the secret formula you can use to maximize your marketing and reach and grow your business.
+Fortunately, you don’t have to worry about how to do that because we’ll cover the secret formula for growth you can use to maximize your marketing and reach and grow your business.

 Truthfully, there is a ton of information on the internet which makes it harder for your audience to find your business online.